Mbed-TLS/mbedtls/SECURITY.md

   block cipher modes.
 For random generation, use HMAC\_DRBG instead of CTR\_DRBG.

 ### Physical attacks

+The attacker has access to physical information about the hardware Mbed TLS is running on and/or can alter the physical state of the hardware.

 Physical attacks are out of scope (eg. power analysis or radio emissions).
 Any attack using information about or influencing the physical state of the